5 Factors For Developing PTSD That Can Affect Anyone

 1. War

-When people think of PTSD, combat veterans are often the first group that comes to mind.
-The effects of being placed in a highly stressful environment, such as a war zone, can be harmful to a person’s mental health.
-Studies of PTSD among veterans show varying results.
-Veterans of the Gulf War, particularly those who participated in Operation Desert Storm, experience PTSD at a rate of about 10%, while veterans of the Vietnam War are thought to experience PTSD at a rate of 30%.
+When thinking of those who are more likely to develop PTSD, combat veterans are often the first group that comes to mind.
+The effects of being placed in a highly stressful environment such as a war zone can be harmful to a person’s mental health in many ways.
+The US Department of Veterans Affairs estimates that around 7% of veterans will experience PTSD at some point in their lifetime.

-War can prompt a trauma response in people who aren’t veterans, as well.
-PTSD can occur in those who lose a family suddenly or those who witness a traumatic event.
-Living in or near a war zone can cause trauma for civilians as well.
-Even those who don’t live near conflict or participate in combat can experience trauma related to war.
-Being repeatedly exposed to scenes of violence through the TV or other outlets has also been linked to PTSD symptoms.
+Of course, war can prompt a trauma response in people who aren’t military members as well.
+Living in or near a war zone can cause trauma and PTSD for civilians too.
+Even those who haven’t been in or near a conflict area can experience trauma related to war or another event dealing with combat or armed conflict.
+Being repeatedly exposed to scenes of violence via TV or other outlets—particularly if it’s related to your job, as in the case of journalists—has also been linked to PTSD symptoms.

 2. Domestic violence